rwandantechy/clmpi-benchmark/docs/usage.md

-# Professional CLMPI Usage Guide
+# CLMPI Usage Guide

 ## Overview

-The CLMPI (Comprehensive Language Model Performance Index) provides a rigorous, reproducible benchmarking framework for evaluating language models across multiple dimensions.
-The stepwise evaluation system has been successfully tested and produces consistent CLMPI scores.
+The CLMPI (Comprehensive Language Model Performance Index) provides a benchmarking framework for evaluating language models across multiple dimensions.
+The stepwise evaluation system has been tested with several models and produces CLMPI scores.

+## Current Status

+**Note**: This is a working prototype.
+Each metric currently uses 1 prompt per evaluation dimension, which limits statistical significance.

 ## System Requirements